 Reverend David Shirey

-David Shirey is founding pastor of Coolwater Christian Church (Disciples) in Scottsdale, AZ.
-He has served churches in Tennessee, Missouri, North Carolina, and Indiana.
+David Shirey was founding pastor of Coolwater Christian Church (Disciples) in Scottsdale, AZ.
+Currently, David is now the Senior Minister of Central Christian Church in Lexington, KY, He has served churches in Tennessee, Missouri, North Carolina, and Indiana.
 He and his wife Jennie are parents of three children.

 Reverend Diane Spleth

-Diane Spleth is the Senior Minister of Franklin Central Christian Church, Indianapolis, Indiana where she has served in her first full time pastorate since 2004.
-She previously served for two years as a Student Associate among the saints of Downey Avenue Christian Church.
+Diane Spleth is the Senior Minister of Allisonville Christian Church, Indianapolis, Indiana.
+Prior to assuming this call she served at Central Franklin Christian Church and as a Student Associate among the saints of Downey Avenue Christian Church.

 Diane’s interests in the life of church are varied.
 She serves on a task force of the Christian Church in Indiana that nurtures an overseas partnership with the Disciples of Christ in Mbandaka, Congo.
 With her husband Rick, Diane traveled to Mbandaka in 2008 and hosted visitors from there for five weeks in 2009.
 She has a deep interest in and commitment to the work of Global Ministries.